-The substantial increase in overall revenues for the quarter ended March 31, 2023 compared to the quarter ended March 31, 2022, is primarily related to the production and manufacturing of new and upgraded RIPs which are recorded in the technology systems portion of our business as compared to being in the very early stages of developing two portals during the first quarter of 2022.
-We expect this trend to continue through 2023, although supply chain issues have continued to extend deadlines for shipment of key components used in our technology systems and continue to pose a risk to the timing of revenue recognition.
-Given recent attention and renewed focus around railway safety, the Management team remains optimistic about the long-term outlook of the Company.
+The decrease in overall revenues for the six months ended June 30, 2023 compared to the six months ended June 30, 2022, is primarily attributed to delays outside of the Company's control with ongoing production and manufacturing of our two high-speed Rail Inspection Portals for a passenger transit client, which are recorded in the technology systems portion of our business.
+During the second quarter of 2022, when these same two high-speed Rail Inspection Portals had only just been awarded and were in the early procurement and design phase, we were also in the advanced stages of manufacturing and installing two additional Rail Inspection Portals.
+We expect timing to continue to be a challenge through 2023, although supply chain issues have continued to extend deadlines for shipment of key components used in our technology systems and continue to pose a risk to the timing of revenue recognition.
+Given recent attention and renewed focus around railway safety, the Company remains optimistic about its long-term outlook.
 We believe the focus on rail safety will prompt additional government oversight on railroads for the implementation of safety systems such as the Company's RIP product.
 Additionally, the Company sees opportunities to continue to expand its programs with existing customers during the current year and beyond.
-Management cautions that, in spite of a positive outlook, the noted slowing of the supply chain coupled with a longer commercial cycle may result in revenue recognition pushing into 2024.
+In spite of a positive outlook, the noted slowing of the supply chain coupled with a longer commercial cycle may result in revenue recognition pushing into 2024.
 The Company remains focused on revenue and margins performance impacts from inflation and continued supply chain challenges and proactively works to address these issues via customer pricing.